totallyrad/MotivationStation2/README.md

 System mp3

-A file named "system.mp3" in the same directory as the python script will play before playing a radon mp3 from the USB stick
+A file named "system.mp3" in the same directory as the python script will play before playing a radom mp3 from the USB stick

 All of the other the mp3's have to be on an usb stick in a directory named "mp3"